codeforge11/CactuDash/README.md

 </div>
 </br>

+> [!WARNING]
+> The project is in the development phase and may contain bugs.
+I am constantly working to improve it, but you use it at your own risk.
+Thank you for your understanding!

 # CactuDash
 CactuDash is a minimalistic and highly optimized dashboard for efficient server management, including Docker and Docker Compose.